 There are no significant differences between the public market and the private market in terms of the size of securitisation or the types of investors.
 As noted above, a public offering of the asset-backed notes will be subject to the disclosure and registration requirements under the CWUMPO and the SFO, as applicable, while a private offering may be exempted from such requirements.
 Most securitisation transactions, however, involve issuance in the private market to sophisticated investors.

-A Hong Kong law legal opinion normally does not specifically opine on whether the content of the prospectus satisfies the above disclosure and registration requirements.
+A Hong Kong law legal opinion normally does not specifically state whether the content of the prospectus satisfies the above disclosure and registration requirements.

 There is no specific credit risk retention requirement under Hong Kong law.
 The HKMA has published a supervisory policy manual module (CR-G-12) with the aim of providing guidance to authorised institutions (eg, banks) on the vital elements of an effective risk management system for credit risk transfer activities.

-In particular, where an authorised institution acts as the originator in a securitisation, it is required to carry out, among others, the following actions: (i) assessing its risk exposures to the subject transaction on an arm’s length basis according to its normal assessment and approval processes, and (ii) applying to the assets of the securitisation transaction a due diligence process, credit underwriting criteria and standards of analysis that are as rigorous as those for assets that are originated or acquired by the institution for its own retention; and ensuring that investors in the securitisation transaction have access to all materially relevant data concerning the transaction.
+In particular, where an authorised institution acts as the originator in a securitisation, it is required to carry out, among others, the following actions: (i) assessing its risk exposures to the subject transaction on an arm’s-length basis according to its normal assessment and approval processes; and (ii) applying to the assets of the securitisation transaction a due diligence process, credit underwriting criteria and standards of analysis that are as rigorous as those for assets that are originated or acquired by the institution for its own retention, as well as ensuring that investors in the securitisation transaction have access to all materially relevant data concerning the transaction.